 Before creating a federal resume, veterans should obtain a copy of their Verification of Military Experience and Training form (DD Form 2586).
 This document contains education and training data on skills acquired while serving on active duty.
-In addition, there is a Military Skills Translator Tool that translates military experience into civilian experience.
-Both of these will greatly assist veterans in creating a federal resume.

 See Tips for Writing a Federal Resume for additional guidance on building your resume.

 All federal jobs are posted on USAJOBS.
 Use the advanced search options on USAJOBS to further expand or refine your search for homeland security careers.
 To view all jobs open to veterans, select “Yes” under “Applicant Eligibility” at the bottom of the search screen.

 There are thousands of jobs and opportunities at the Department of Homeland Security.
 See which specific occupations you may want to apply for based on your academic major or work experience.

 Once a veteran has identified the job(s) they would like to apply for, they should click on the job, review the duties and qualification requirements, and note any specialized experience that may be required.
 If qualified for the job, the veteran should click “Apply Online.”
 During the application process, veterans may be asked to identify Veterans Preference status.